-Full-time employees will accrue 80 hours of vacation per year at the rate of 6.67 hours per month until you reach your fifth anniversary date as a full time employee.
-After you have continuously worked 5 years for the City as a full time employee, you will accrue vacation at the rate of 10.0 hours per month.
-After you have continuously worked 15 years for the City as a full time employee, you will accrue vacation at the rate of 13.33 hours per month.
+Full-time employees will accrue 80 hours of vacation annually until you reach your fifth anniversary date as a full-time employee.
+After you have continuously worked 5 years for the City as a full-time employee, you will accrue vacation at the rate of 120 hours annually.
+After you have continuously worked 10 years for the City as a full-time employee, you will accrue vacation at the rate of 160 hours annually.
 You will not accrue vacation unless you are in a pay status.

-You may accumulate more than 240 hours of vacation in any given year, but you will forfeit any amounts greater than 240 hours on the first pay day after your anniversary date as a full time employee.
+You may accumulate more than 240 hours of vacation in any given year, but you will forfeit any amounts greater than 240 hours on your anniversary date.
 You may be paid for up to 240 hours of accumulated vacation when your employment is terminated for any reason.
 You may not take vacation time before it has been accumulated.